01binary/zeroweb/src/articles/kalman-filter.md

      0     0   300
 ```

-This will usually work because the Kalman filter will converge on a more accurate estimate covariance over many iterations and fill in those off-diagonal entries for you.

-Lastly, you could *project* the same variance across the board:
+Lastly, you could assume the same variance for all initial state variables, leaving covariances blank:

 ```matlab
 variance = 200;